OmkarDeshmukh16/Extrack/README.md

-# Extrack
+# Extrack - Expense Tracker App

-Extrack - your Digital Diary to track your Expenses, Income, Budgets.
+Built using Next.js, Tailwind CSS, and React.
+This is a modern and responsive expense tracking web application.